Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 > aside negative
 >
-> **Note** - As of 1/28/2023 the SnowCLI tool is still in preview.
+> **Note** - As of 2/1/2023 the SnowCLI tool is still in preview.

 ### More on Snowpark Python UDFs
 In this step we deployed a very simple Python UDF to Snowflake.
-In a future step will will update it to use a third-party package.
+In a future step will update it to use a third-party package.
 And because we deployed it to Snowflake with the SnowCLI command you didn't have to worry about the SQL DDL Syntax to create the object in Snowflake.
 But for reference please check out our [Writing Python UDFs](https://docs.snowflake.com/en/developer-guide/udf/python/udf-python.html) developer guide.

 Here is the SQL query that the SnowCLI tool generated to deploy the function: